Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_trees.md

 Let's consider to split a reigon R at the splitting value s of dimension j.
 The intial region is usually the entire dataset.
 We can define $R^{-}(j,s) = \{ x_i\in\mathbb{R}^d\lvert x_i(j) \leq s \}$ and $R^{+}(j,s) = \{ x_i\in\mathbb{R}^d\lvert x_i(j) \geq s \}$.
 Then, for each dimension j, we calculate the splitting point s that can achieve the goal the best.
 We should do this for each existing regirons(leaf node) so far and pick up the best region splitting based on a predefined metric.

-**In a word, we always select a region (leafnode), then a feature and then a threshold to form a new split.**
+**In a word, we always select a region (leaf node), then a feature and then a threshold to form a new split.**

 ## Learning a classification decision tree.